Hisense C2 Ultra Projector Review

 7.2

 Input lag is decent, but it is especially quick at 240Hz.
 To play at 120Hz or 240Hz without frame skipping, enable High Refresh Rate Mode.
-Note that turning it on increases input lag at 60Hz, so leave it off if you mainly play at that refresh rate.
+Note that enabling it increases input lag at 60Hz, so leave it off if you primarily play at that refresh rate.

 All results were measured with DLP Turbo Mode set to On and High Refresh Rate Mode off; disabling Turbo Mode changes the readings: